 FPD interns volunteer for 12+ hours/week during regular FPD office hours in the downtown Seattle location during both Winter and Spring quarters.
 However, due to COVID-19, interns may work remotely as needed.

-For students who choose to do an internship during Summer or Autumn quarter, the Sociology department offers an Independent Study model (under the SOC 399 course number) which allows students who have secured internships to coordinate their study with a department faculty member.
-SOC 399 can be taken for between 2 and 5 credits, depending on how many hours the student spends at the internship every week.
+For those who find internships during Summer or Autumn quarter, the Sociology department offers an Independent Study (SOC 399) which allows students who have independently-secured internships to coordinate their study with a department faculty member.
+SOC 399 can be taken for between 2 and 5 credits, depending on how many hours the student spends at the internship site each week.
 SOC 399 is graded CR/NC.

 Step One: Find an Internship

-To register for SOC 399 credit, you first need to find the internship on your own.
+To register for SOC 399 credit, you first need to find an internship on your own.
 Here is a list of resources to help you do this: